-Good art is stories, lessons and wounds rendered into elegance.
-Steel believes we become a remix of our influences & what happens to us in our lives; our choices & our circumstances.
-Therefore an artists role is to live a remarkable life and report back on it through their work.
-Steel is shaped from an early age by complex family life, house fire & suicide.
-This has defined what relationships, material items and people mean to the artist.
-Steels work is escapism, both for himself & others seeking comfort through the arts.
+"An artists role is to live a remarkable life and report back on it in their work.
+I believe we become a remix of our influences & what happens to us in our lives; our choices & our circumstances.
+I've been shaped from an early age by the circumstances of a complex family life, house fire & suicide.
+Respectively, this has defined what relationships, material items and people mean to me.
+I make art to learn more about people & the world, then retell these stories in my work to offer perspective & peace - both for myself and for others seeking comfort through the arts"

-Peoples choice winner, New Zealands Most Creative in Arts, 2017
+- Peoples choice winner, New Zealand Most Creative in Arts, 2017